Celinejxy/Porforlio_data_science/README.md

 <img align="left" width="250" height="200" src="https://github.com/Celinejxy/Porforlio_data_science/blob/main/Images/dog-puns-collie-you-later.jpg"> **[Collaborative-filtering Jokes Recommendation Engine](https://github.com/Celinejxy/JESTER-DS)**

 Alternating least squares and item-based collaborative-filtering algorithms were built for personalized jokes recommendation system.
-In addition, Singular Value Decomposition was used with IBCF to improve the computation cost of recommendation.
-Both models are tested with cross-validated and compared using RMSE.
+In addition, self-implemented Singular Value Decomposition was used with IBCF to improve the computation cost of recommendation.
+All three models are tested with cross-validated and compared using RMSE.
+The main difference is that the item-based collaborative filtering (IBCF) is a memory-based method that computes similarity scores between items based on their co-occurrence in user interactions, while ALS is a matrix factorization algorithm and it efficiently runs itself in a parallel fashion.

 #